For questions about the program, please contact:

 The B.S. in Applied Mathematics links mathematics and the worlds of science, technology, engineering and social science.
 Mathematical principles are used to derive such varied types of information as the strength of materials, the behavior of fluids, the spread of disease and the rate of inflation.
 Students will learn to integrate analytical and computational tools in the modeling of physical, biological and/or economic processes.
 The problem solving skills that the Applied Math major develops will apply across disciplines.

-The program can be done in 3 years (6 semesters of classes and 2 semesters of co-op).
+The program can be done in 3 years (6 semesters of classes, 2 semesters of co-op, 2 talks, a poster, and a website).

 Click here to see the 3-year and 4-year curriculum tracks.